 A \$65,000 Senior Revolving Working Capital Facility is available through June 30, 2004.
 The interest rate and interest payment dates vary depending on the terms Heritage agrees to when the money is borrowed.
 Heritage must be free of all working capital borrowings for 30 consecutive days each fiscal year.
-The weighted average interest rate was 3.13% for the amount outstanding at February 28, 2003.
 The maximum commitment fee payable on the unused portion of the facility is 0.50%.
 All receivables, contracts, equipment, inventory, general intangibles, cash concentration accounts, and the capital stock of Heritage's subsidiaries secure the Senior Revolving Working Capital Facility.
-As of February 28, 2003, the Senior Revolving Working Capital Facility had a balance outstanding of \$19,300.
+As of May 31, 2003, the Senior Revolving Working Capital Facility had no outstanding balance.

 A \$50,000 Senior Revolving Acquisition Facility is available through December 31, 2003, at which time the outstanding amount must be paid in ten equal quarterly installments beginning March 31, 2004.
 The interest rate and interest payment dates vary depending on the terms Heritage agrees to when the money is borrowed.
-The weighted average interest rate was 3.13% for the amount outstanding at February 28, 2003.
+The weighted average interest rate was 3.04% for the amount outstanding at May 31, 2003.
 The maximum commitment fee payable on the unused portion of the facility is 0.50%.
 All receivables, contracts, equipment, inventory, general intangibles, cash concentration accounts, and the capital stock of Heritage's subsidiaries secure the Senior Revolving Acquisition Facility.
-As of February 28, 2003, the Senior Revolving Acquisition Facility had a balance outstanding of \$32,300.
+As of May 31, 2003, the Senior Revolving Acquisition Facility had a balance outstanding of \$24,100.